 The independent member of the audit committee with accounting and audit qualifications is Fatiha Benali.
-Fatiha Benali is Senior Vice President, Claims at Tryg A/S and has previously held the position as Business Financial Officer at the same company and has experience from audit committee and Board in Danmarks Skibskredit A/S. Through these positions, Fatiha Benali has acquired a broad knowledge of finance, accounting and IT.
+Fatiha Benali is Chief Financial Officer at LB Forsikring and has previously held the position as Senior Vice President, Claims at Tryg and prior to that Business Financial Officer at the same company and has experience from audit committee and Board in Danmarks Skibskredit A/S. Through these positions, Fatiha Benali has acquired a broad knowledge of finance, accounting and IT.